Rachelle has been an online writer for more than nine years and enjoys writing about celebrities, tech, TV, video games, and true crime.

 The next day, on April 16, 1994, an official autopsy was performed by the San Diego Medical Examiner's Office; in addition to the large tearing flesh wounds and missing right leg, the victim also sustained the following injuries:

 - A broken neck

 - Broken ribs

 The medical examiner further found that Michelle had been alive when the injuries were inflicted upon her.
-This time around, the M.E. concluded Michelle died from injuries sustained during a shark attack, and drowning.
+This time around, the M.E. concluded that Michelle died from injuries sustained during a shark attack and drowning.